hong8e/KoROUGE/README.md

 # KoROUGE
 Calculating ROUGE score for Korean \
 Existing the ROUGE summarization evaluation package does not support Korean.
-KoROUGE is designed to make getting ROUGE scores easier by automatically analyzing and converting your summaries into morphemes and alphabets. \
+KoROUGE is designed to make getting ROUGE scores easier by automatically analyzing your summaries into morphemes and converting them into alphabets. \
 Given two files (system, reference) with the same number of lines, KoROUGE calculates the average ROUGE scores of each line. \
 KoROUGE uses files2rouge by Paul Tardy : <https://github.com/pltrdy/files2rouge>.